bickolasliu/intention-mcp/README.md

 ## Version Control

-**Important:** The `.intents` folder should be committed to your repository!
+**Important:** The `.intents` folder should be committed to your repository.
 This allows your team to:
 - Understand why code was written
 - See the evolution of AI-assisted changes
 - Review AI decisions